 - The amount you report does not exceed €126 million.

 - You hold the required licences.
 The licences required depend on your investment.

 - The asset is not yet in general use in the Netherlands.

-- You do not simultaneously apply the EIA and SDE+ schemes.
+- You do not simultaneously apply for the EIA and environmental investment allowance (MIA) or SDE+ schemes.

 If you sell or give away the business assets within 5 years after your investment and the total value exceeds €2,300, you must repay a proportion of the allowance via the disinvestment surcharge.
 For further information, please contact the Dutch Tax and Customs Administration (Belastingdienst).